ambarishK/read-the-classics-karen/README.md

 ## What is a "classic citation"?

 There are some people that try to really systematize what a "citation classic" is.
-Look at how many [Google Scholar results about it] (https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=CITATION+CLASSICS&btnG=).
+Look at how many [Google Scholar results about it](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=CITATION+CLASSICS&btnG=).
 Wow

 I plan to read more about in the theoretical future, but for now, I will be more practical.
 I will just set a "citation threshold" to define a classic.